sgordon2004/FORAGER/README.md

 Each vector embedding is stored in the FAISS index, a database that allows vectors to be queried and retrieved.

 ### 🧠 Claim Extraction
 When the LLM generates a response to a user's question, the generated response is parsed to isolate **atomic claims**.
 Each atomic claim must express only one complete fact in a standalone full sentence that is understandable without additonal context.
 This step is crucial to enable full traceability.
-When interacting with LLMs traditionally, the answer to your question may be 8 sentence paragraph, but there may only be 3 or 4 actual atomic claims within that paragraph.
+When interacting with LLMs traditionally, the answer to your question may be an 8 sentence paragraph, but there may only be 3 or 4 actual atomic claims within that paragraph.

 <p align="center">
   <img src="https://sgordon-demo-s3.s3.us-east-2.amazonaws.com/Doc+Ingestion+FORAGER+Flowchart.png" alt="FORAGER Pipeline" width="400"/>